daveM246/AHKMoveToDesktop/README.md

  Works on Windows 10 and 11

     Simply download the exe and run it.
-    To automatically run at logon, place a shortcut to it in your startup folder
+    To automatically run at logon, place a shortcut to it in your startup folder.

-    Created this from examples in VH.ahk ( https://github.com/FuPeiJiang/VD.ahk )
+    Created this from examples in VH.ahk ( https://github.com/FuPeiJiang/VD.ahk ).

     Idea and explanation of how to do it is from https://superuser.com/questions/1685845/moving-current-window-to-another-desktop-in-windows-11-using-shortcut-keys
-	but used the hot key functions from VD examples.ahk
+	but used the hot key functions from VD examples.ahk .

  Usage: